-The Pandyan Pandian or dynasty was an ancient Tamil dynasty, one of the three Tamil dynasties, the other two being the Chola and the Chera).
-The Pandya King, along with Chera King and Chola King, together were called asThree Crowned Kings of Tamilakam.
+The Pandyan or Pandian dynasty was an ancient Tamil dynasty, one of the three Tamil dynasties, the other two being the Chola and the The Pandya King, along with Chera Chera).
+King and Chola King, together were called asThree Crowned Kings of Tamilakam.
 The dynasty ruled parts of South India from around 600 BCE (Early Pandyan Kingdom) to first half of 17th century CE.
 They initially ruled their country Pandya Nadu from Korkai, a seaport on the southernmost tip of the Indian Peninsula, and in later times moved to Madurai.
-Fish being their flag, Pandyas were experts in water management, agriculture(mostly near river banks) and fisheries and they were eminent sailors and sea traders too.
+Fish being their flag, Pandyas were experts in water management, agriculture (mostly near river banks) and fisheries and they were eminent sailors and sea traders too.
 Pandyan was well known since ancient times, with contacts, even diplomatic, reaching the Roman Empire.
-The Pandyan empire was home to Temple in including Meenakshi Amman temples Madurai, and Nellaiappar Temple built on the bank of the river Thamirabarani in Tirunelveli.
+The Pandyan empire was home to including Meenakshi Amman temples Temple in Madurai, and Nellaiappar Temple built on the bank of the river Thamirabarani in Tirunelveli.
 The Pandya kings were called either Jatavarman or Maravarman Pandyan.
 From being Jains in their early ages, they became Shaivaits after some centuries of rule.
 Strabo states that an Indian king called Pandyan sent Augustus Caesar "presents and gifts of honour".
-The country of the Pandyas, Pandi Mandala, described as Pandvan Mediterranea in was the Periplus and Modura Regia Pandyan by Ptolemy.[6]
+The country of the Pandyas, Pandi Mandala, as Pandyan was described Mediterranea in the Periplus and Modura Regia Pandyan by Ptolemy.[6]